meinstein/dotfiles/README.md

 # Set up

+One core assumption is the existence of a dev directory at `~/me`

 ### Clone this repo into correct location
 ```shell
 cd ~/me && git clone git@github.com:meinstein/dotfiles.git
 ```

 ### Install Homebrew
 ```shell